-At this point you have created a rudimentary data structure.
-From here, you can expand the data structure by creating multiple parents to occupy a given level, creating additional levels, and so on.
+At this point you have created a rudimentary data model.
+From here, you can expand the data model by creating additional parents to occupy a given level, creating additional levels (by chaining flex parent definitions), and so on.
 You can also create associations among assets, write template code to format the assets, and test the publishing options that display the assets to site visitors.
-For information on these operations, return to Chapter 15, "Designing Flex Asset Types."
+For information on these operations, see Chapter 16, "Designing Flex Asset Types."

-Appendix B

-Content Server URL Assemblers
+Appendix B Content Server URL Assemblers